eProsima/Integration-Service-docs/docs/transformdata.rst

 ===================

-One of the most common issues during the integration of new systems is making them compatible with the ones that have been implemented in the current environment.
-Even using RTPS systems there could be situations where two data types cause that a direct communication isn't possible.
+One of the most common issues during the integration of new systems is making them compatible with the ones already implemented in the current environment.
+Even using RTPS systems there could be situations where two different data types cause direct communication impossible.
 In this scene is where *Integration Service*, and its ability to transform data, is useful to adapt different data types to be compatible.

 The following image shows the data flow throw transformation function.